Sagetap/sagetap-fullstack-test/README.md

 # Sagetap Fullstack Test

 Welcome to the Sagetap Fullstack Technical Challenge!
 This test is designed to evaluate your ability to work across the stack using PostgreSQL, Kotlin, and React.
+Please create a private fork to share your work when you are finished.

 The local municipality needs your help to deal with the recent influx of shelter kitties.
 A mysterious shortage of catnip sent all cats scrambling into shelters to demand more, overwhelming the staff.
 Your task is to build a small system to manage pet listings and adoptions.